jim-steerforth/cli-linux/pages/06.lamp-server/lets-encrypt/docs.md

 sudo apt install python-certbot-apache
 </p>

-<h3>Additional Reading</h3>
-<p><a href="(https://www.digitalocean.com/community/tutorials/an-introduction-to-let-s-encrypt](An Introduction to Let's Encrypt">An Introduction to Let's Encrypt</a></p>

-<p><a href="https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-18-04">How To Secure Apache with Let's Encrypt on Ubuntu 18.04</a></p>

 <p>The virtual host file for my server was set up here.
-Subsiture your domain and check the servername line.<br>
+Subsitute your domain and check the servername line.<br>
 It should reference your domain name.
 </p>